 "My Life Cracks Me Up" was released in 2011.
 It was my most fun book to write.
 Imagine a memoir without loss, grief, or tragedy.
 It's my life in funny and serendipitous stories.

 "Old Fart-hood... more of my life cracks me up" is my 2023 continuation of "My Life Cracks Me Up."
 More funny and serendipitous stories.

 "Freestyle Community Drum Circles" (2nd Edition) Everything you ever wanted to know (and more) about hosting a freestyle drum circle.

 "God Should Have Worked On Sunday: A More Likely Version of the Old Testament According to Rick Cormier" was a parody written in the 1970s in undergraduate college to crack up my family and friends.
 It made print nearly 4 decades later.
 I won't let Amazon sell it.
-You can only get it from me.
+You can only get one from me.
+I stand on street corners with dark glasses and a trenchcoat selling them in brown paper wrappers.
 Some people take religion very seriously, but I distinctly heard God chuckle when I was writing it.

 Thank you for your interest in my work!

 To find out more, please send me a message.
 I'll reply to you as soon as possible.